Strong Q2 from J&J as pandemic-hit sales, profit recover

-Johnson & Johnson’s second-quarter profit soared 73%, thanks to strong sales growth across all of its businesses, particularly its medical device and diagnostics segment, as hospitals and the rest of the health care industry continued recovering from the effects of the coronavirus pandemic.
+Johnson & Johnson’s second-quarter profit soared 73%, thanks to strong sales growth across all of its businesses as hospitals and the rest of the health care industry continued recovering from the coronavirus pandemic's impact.

-The health care giant also got a boost from favorable currency exchange rates and hiked its sales and profit forecasts sharply for the year.
+The health care giant handily topped Wall Street expectations and hiked its 2021 sales and profit forecasts sharply..

-The world’s biggest maker of health care products on Wednesday reported net income of $6.28 billion, or $2.35 per share, in the quarter, up from $3.63 billion, or $1.36 per share, a year earlier.
+The world’s biggest maker of health care products on Wednesday reported second-quarter net income of $6.28 billion, or $2.35 per share, up from $3.63 billion, or $1.36 per share, a year earlier.

-The one weak spot was dismal sales of J&J's COVID-19 vaccine, which brought in just $164 million in the quarter and a total of $264 million so far this year.
+The one weak spot was dismal sales of J&J's COVID-19 vaccine, which brought in just $164 million in the quarter and $264 million so far this year.

-The vaccine has been plagued by concerns about some very rare side effects and the shutdown of the Maryland factory of J&J's U.S. contract manufacturer, Emergent BioSolutions, due to contamination problems that have led to tens of millions of vaccine doses having to be trashed.
-It’s unclear when — or if — the U.S. Food and Drug Administration will allow the factory to resume production.
+The vaccine has been plagued by concerns about some very rare side effects and the shutdown of the Maryland factory of J&J's U.S. contract manufacturer, Emergent BioSolutions, due to contamination problems that led to tens of millions of vaccine doses having to be trashed.
+It’s unclear when — or if — the U.S. Food and Drug Administration will allow the factory to resume production, which was halted in mid-April.

 J&J, based in New Brunswick, New Jersey, said foreign sales jumped 29.5% to $11.39 billion, while U.S. sales rose 24.9% to $11.92 billion.